WHY VISIT PENINSULA VALDES

 An outlying hideaway for an assortment of marine mammals and bird species, Peninsula Valdes is a UNESCO recognised nature reserve on the Patagonian coast of Argentina that provides sanctuary to whales, sea lions and elephant seals amongst others.

-Peninsula Valdes is a haven for wildlife, providing sanctuary to numerous marine mammals and a wide variety of bird species.
-Most notable are the endangered southern right whales and Magellanic penguins that come to breed here.
-Joined to Patagonia by only a narrow isthmus, it is a peninsula of rocky outcrops, windswept beaches and sheltered bays.
+A site of global significance, Peninsula Valdes is an important breeding site for endangered southern right whales, southern sea lions and southern elephant seals.
+Joined to Patagonia by only a narrow collar, it is a peninsula of rocky outcrops, windswept beaches and sheltered bays.

-- Take a boat trip to experience at close hand the whales in the bay
+- Board a boat to view the whales in the bay up close

-- Chatter with the numerous penguins at Punta Tombo
+- Observe the chattering penguins at Punta Tombo

-- Visit the annual Eistedifod (Welsh Festival of Arts) in October
+- Attend the annual Eistedifod (Welsh Festival of Arts) in October

-- Horse ride the arid coastline watching for guanacos, rheas, armadillos and Patagonian hares
+- Ride on horseback across the arid coastline, watching for guanacos, rheas, armadillos and Patagonian hares